DCC-EX/dcc-ex.github.io/docs/get-started/installer.rst

 Ethernet Checkbox
 ^^^^^^^^^^^^^^^^^

-If you have an Ethernet shield and check this box, you will see options to change the following options:
+If you have an Ethernet shield and check this box, you will see options to change the following settings:

 .. image:: ../_static/images/installer/ethernet.jpg
    :alt: Ethernet Options